py-why/EconML/doc/spec/estimation/dml.rst

         it does so in a manner that is robust to the estimation mistakes that these ML algorithms might be making.

-    Moreover, one may typically want to estimate treatment effect hetergoeneity, which the above OLS approach wouldn't provide.
+    Moreover, one may typically want to estimate treatment effect heterogeneity, which the above OLS approach wouldn't provide.
 One potential way of providing such heterogeneity is to include product features of the form :math:`X\cdot T` in the OLS model.
 However, then one faces again the same problems as above: